eam-00/Backup-scripts/README.md

 **tar-backups.sh**

-Make backups of specific directories, creating a copy if they are already backuped.
+Make backups of specific directories, creating a copy of those directories, if they are already backuped.